 Fractures and dislocations are often treated without surgery and may require immobilization, icing and pain medications.

-Dr. Hunter S. Greene is a board-certified orthopedic surgeon and sports medicine specialist who has been with Summit Orthopedic Specialists since 2005.
-He is the only surgeon in the area fellowship trained in hip arthroscopy, which he uses as a minimally invasive way to diagnose and treat a wide range of hip conditions.
+Dr. Hunter S. Greene has been with Summit Orthopedic Specialists since 2005.
+He is the only surgeon in the area fellowship trained in shoulder arthroscopy, which he uses as a minimally invasive way to diagnose and treat a wide range of shoulder conditions.
+During your consultation for shoulder pain Sacramento Orthopedic Specialist, Dr. Greene will provide you with the latest non-surgical treatments and surgical techniques to help you reach optimal recovery from your muscle, bone, joint or other problems.
 Dr. Greene is passionate about sports and the positive role they play in teaching children life lessons.

 Should you need surgery, our doctors are skilled in the latest surgical procedures, including: